smallkirby/kernelpwn/technique/modprobe_path.md

 	sub_info->path = path;
 #endif
 ```
 Here, `path` is `modprobe_path`.
-If `CONFIG_STATIC_USERMODEHELPER` is defined, usermode helper is set to `CONFIG_STATIC_USERMODEHELPER_PATH`, which is defined as constantly in build-time.
+If `CONFIG_STATIC_USERMODEHELPER` is defined, usermode helper is set to `CONFIG_STATIC_USERMODEHELPER_PATH`, which is defined as a constant value on build-time.
 Therefore, overwriting `modprobe_path` is useless when this config is enabled.
-This patch is introduced below commit for mitigation of this kind of exploit.
+This patch is introduced int below commit for mitigation of this kind of exploit.
 https://lore.kernel.org/lkml/20170810180618.22457-2-mcgrof@kernel.org/